 LUXURY WINE & PATAGONIA SPANISH IMMERSION

-LEARN MORE today! – Registration closes on June 1st!
+LEARN MORE today! – Last spots available!

 Join us for “un viaje de la vida” as we explore two amazing countries and cultures.
 We start out in the birthplace of Malbec wines, Mendoza, Argentina.
 Live with a family, attend classes, tour bodegas, eat empanadas and learn about the unspoken rules of mate.
 The 2nd part of this trip takes place in Torres del Paine National Park in the Chilean Patagonia.
 The traveling Spanish classroom continues as we explore the park on foot, by boat, on horse with local guides while enjoying delicious food and luxurious accommodations.
 Learn more about this luxury Spanish immersion that combines wine tasting in Argentina and trekking in the Chilean Patagonia!